qntm/base2048/README.md

 </table>

 \* New-style "long" Tweets, up to 280 Unicode characters give or take Twitter's complex "weighting" calculation.<br/>
-† Base85 is listed for completeness but all variants use characters which are considered hazardous for general use in text: blackslashes, escape characters, brackets, punctuation *etc.*.<br/>
+† Base85 is listed for completeness but all variants use characters which are considered hazardous for general use in text: escape characters, brackets, punctuation *etc.*.<br/>
 ‡ Base131072 is a work in progress, not yet ready for general use.<br/>

 ## Installation